AbdulazizSha1/FitMeal-Community-CPIT305-Group-Project/README.md

       ![](images/pic3.png)

-6. ⁠When choose 1, display all dishes in DB:
+5. ⁠When choose 1, display all dishes in DB:

       ![](images/pic4.png)

-8. ⁠When choose 2, you will be able to add dish in DB.
+6. ⁠When choose 2, you will be able to add dish in DB.
 Here is the table after insert new dish:

       ![](images/pic5.png)

-10. ⁠When choose 3, list of favorite meal will displayed.
+7. ⁠When choose 3, list of favorite meal will displayed.

-11. Before choose 4, be sure the server is active:
+8. Before choose 4, be sure the server is active:

       ![](images/pic6.png)

-13. Choose 4, and then many clients will be able to join and chat with each other.
+9. Choose 4, and then many clients will be able to join and chat with each other.
 Note: The chat feature includes a filter that replaces inappropriate words with ****.

       ![](images/pic7.png)

+## AI Usage Disclosure
+Gen AI, specifically ChatGPT, was used to assist in establishing unit testing.